 - Download the Power NI Energy Online App for iPhone and Android.

-Please note: The Powercode for all top ups needs entered into your Keypad meter.
-Other Suppliers may not offer these services.
+- Please note: The Powercode for all top-ups needs to be entered into your Keypad meter.

 It’s as easy as 1, 2, 3